What is Myasthenia Gravis?

 How do you treat myasthenia gravis?

-• Some people can go into remission, but for many people, myasthenia gravis is a chronic illness.
+• For most people, myasthenia gravis is a chronic condition.

 What should you know about having myasthenia gravis?